-And, of course, your Bombay can get injured or sick from a number of things—always expect the unexpected when being a pet owner.
+Of course, your Bombay can also get injured or sick from a number of things—always expect the unexpected when being a pet owner.

 Owning a Bombay Cat on a Budget

 Pet ownership is a fun and rewarding experience, but it’s not cheap.
 You will always have pet expenses as long as you own a pet, but you don’t always have to buy the most expensive items or products (except for quality cat food).
-Luckily, a Bombay cat does not require too much expense, and he’ll be happy with whatever toy you buy, whether it is expensive or not.
+Luckily, a Bombay cat does not require too many expenses, and they’ll be happy with whatever toy you buy, whether it is expensive or not.

 Our best advice is to provide healthy, high-quality food and keep your Bombay active to avoid obesity.
 In doing those two things, you will likely avoid expensive vet bills due to sickness, which will save you money in the long run.